NuvairaKhan/Library-Management-System/README.md

 ## File Handling

-Book, member, and issue records are saved to plain-text files (`books.txt`, `members.txt`, `issues.txt`) when the program exits, and automatically reloaded the next time it starts — so data persists across sessions.
+Book, member, and issue records are saved to plain-text files (`books.txt`, `members.txt`, `issues.txt`) when the program exits, and automatically reloaded the next time it starts so data persists across sessions.

 ## Requirements

-- JDK 14 or later (the menu uses Java's arrow-style `switch` expressions)
+- JDK 14 or later (the menu uses Java's arrow style `switch` expressions)
-- No external libraries — uses only the standard library (`java.util`, `java.io`)
+- No external libraries uses only the standard library (`java.util`, `java.io`)

 ## Installation & Usage